 It includes the Regulations for Official SRXP Events and all the information for the new sprint season and endurance races.

 The handbook is updated at least once every season.
-There is a changelog on the next page of this handbook to inform you about changes between versions.
+There is a changelog on the next page that summarises the changes between versions.

 II.
 Changelog